EducationalTestingService/rsmtool/doc/pipeline.rst

 This approach represents a compromise: it provides scores that are real-valued and, therefore, provide more information than human scores that are likely to be integer-valued.
 However, it also ensures that the scores fall within the expected scale.

 .. note::
-	In RSMTool v6.x and earlier default ``tolerance`` was set to 0.49998.
-The ``raw_trim`` values computed by RSMTool for outlier scores starting with v7.0 will be *different* from those computed by earlier versions.
-You can use the new :ref:`trim_tolerance<trim_tolerance_rsmtool>` field in the configuration file to reproduce old results.
+	In RSMTool v6.x and earlier, the default value for ``tolerance`` was 0.49998 (note the extra "9").
+Therefore, the ``raw_trim`` values computed for outliers by RSMTool v7.0 and onwards will be *different* from those computed by previous versions.
+If you wish to replicate results obtained with older versions, set the new :ref:`trim_tolerance<trim_tolerance_rsmtool>` field in the experiment configuration file to 0.49998.

 raw_trim_round
 ~~~~~~~~~~~~~~